Faith Over Fear: Overcoming Panic and the Fear of Leaving Home

 Standing in the school pickup line made her heart race.
-Waiting in line at the grocery store left her chest tight and her stomach churning.
-Sometimes, a wave of dizziness or detachment made her grip the counter for support.
-What if I faint?
-What if panic strikes and I can’t escape?
+Grocery store lines left her chest tight and stomach churning.
+Sometimes dizziness or a sense of detachment made her grip the counter for support.

 So she stayed home.

-When Avoidance Becomes a Cage
+How Avoidance Becomes a Cage

-• Physical sensations become signals of danger
+• Physical sensations feel dangerous

 • Small tasks feel overwhelming

-• Life outside your home feels increasingly unsafe
+• Life outside your home feels unsafe

-The Physical and Emotional Reality of Fear
+The Physical and Emotional Reality of Agoraphobia

-Agoraphobia often brings real, intense physical sensations:
+Fear of leaving home often brings real, intense physical sensations:

 • Racing heart or palpitations